Ignatius Jacobs

 Ignatius "Nash" Jacobs (31 July 1963 – 1 April 2020) was a South African politician and strategist who served in the Executive Council of Gauteng, including as Member of the Executive Council (MEC) for Education from 1999 to 2004 and as MEC for Public Transport, Roads and Works from 2004 to 2009.
 After he left the provincial legislature in 2009, he was the General Manager of his political party, the African National Congress, until 2017.

 Early life and activism

 Jacobs was born on 31 July 1963.
 He grew up in Riverlea, a township near Langlaagte in the former Transvaal (now part of Gauteng province) that was designated for Coloureds under apartheid.
 According to one of his brothers, he was active in the anti-apartheid movement from 1980, including in the Azanian Students' Organisation.
 He also became an underground operative of Umkhonto weSizwe, the military wing of the African National Congress (ANC).

-After the ANC was unbanned by the apartheid government in 1990, he served a term, ending in 1994, as national Treasurer of the ANC Youth League under league President Peter Mokaba.
+After the ANC was unbanned by the apartheid government in 1990, he served two terms as national Treasurer-General of the ANC Youth League, first under league President Peter Mokaba and then under Mokaba's successor, Lulu Johnson.
 He was also a member of the provincial leadership of the South African Communist Party in Gauteng.